 Where we meet our romantic partners is much different too.
-Sociologist Michael Rosenfeld’s survey ‘How Couples Meet and Stay Together’ asked over 3,000 Americans adults of all ages when and how they met their spouse or romantic partner.
-Because the age of the respondents all differed, it made it possible to see how this had changed over the years between 1940 and 2010.
+Sociologist Michael Rosenfeld’s survey ‘How Couples Meet and Stay Together’ asked over 3,000 American adults of all ages when and how they met their spouse or romantic partner.
+Because the age of the respondents differed, it made it possible to see the changes between 1940 and 2010.
 Here’s what he found:

 - In 1940, the most common way couples met was through family (approximately 25%).
 The second was meeting through friends (21%), followed by meeting in church (13%), and being neighbours (12%).

-- In 1970, meeting through friends was now easily the most preferred method to find a partner (approximately 31%), with matching through family (20%) now being challenged by meeting at a bar or restaurant (18%).
+- In 1970, meeting through friends was the preferred method to find a partner (approximately 31%).
+Matching through family (20%) was challenged by meeting at a bar or restaurant (18%).
 Meeting at work was fourth (15%), followed by neighbours, church and college.

 - In 1990, meeting through friends was just below 40%, finding your partner at work was now second (20%), followed by meeting at a bar or a restaurant (18%).
-Meeting through family and being neighbours had declined as ways to find a partner, and more people were meeting in college, presumably because more people were also going to college, and studying for longer.
-Some early-adopters were starting to date online too, but this was still the least favourite method of meeting potential partners.
+Meeting through family and being neighbours had declined as ways to find a partner.
+Instead, more people were meeting in college, presumably because more people were also going to college and studying longer.
+Some early adopters were starting to date online too, but this was still the least favourite method of meeting potential partners.

 - Fast forward to 2010, and meeting through friends was still the most common way couples met, but it was under 30% for the first time since 1960.
-Meeting at a bar or restaurant was now fighting with meeting online for the 2nd most popular method, with both around 20% (for same-sex partners, meeting online was already the most popular option in 2005, and was up to about 70% by 2010).
+Meeting at a bar or restaurant fought with meeting online for the 2nd most popular method, with both around 20%.
+Meeting online was already the most popular option for same-sex partners in 2005 and was up to about 70% by 2010.
 Meeting at work, meeting through family, being neighbours and finding dates through the church was now much less popular as ways to meet someone, and even meeting at college was beginning to decline.
 All thanks to the rise of the internet!

 3. Communication Methods

 The first text ever was by a British engineer called Neil Papworth in 1992.
 It’s crazy to think how much this form of communication has grown in only 24 years.
-In 2007, text messages began to outnumber phone calls made in the US each month, and in 2010 approximately 200,000 texts were sent around the world each minute.
-Since 2010, the amount of people owning smartphones has dramatically increased, rising from 17 percent in 2010 to 58 percent in all American adults in 2014, and to 83% for those between the ages of 18 and 29.
-With greater smartphone use comes an increasing use in apps such as Facebook Messenger, WhatsApp and Viber, which only further increases the number of instant messages that are being sent in comparison to phone calls being made.
+In 2007, text messages began to outnumber phone calls made in the US each month, and in 2010 the world sent approximately 200,000 texts each minute.
+Since 2010, the number of people owning smartphones has dramatically increased in the USA.
+It rose from 17% in 2010 to 58% in 2014.
+83% of 18- to 29-year-olds already owned a smartphone in 2014.
+With greater smartphone use comes an increasing use in apps such as Facebook Messenger, WhatsApp, and Viber, which further increases instant messages sent.

 Calling vs Texting vs Face-to-Face?